All tours on this holiday have now departed. Future departure dates will be confirmed in due course.

 Day 6: Full day tour to Chateau de Villandry and Chateau Azay Le Rideau.

-Day 7: Transfer by coach to St Pierre des Corps Station to catch the return TGV to Lille and onwards by Eurostar to St Pancras.
+Day 7: Transfer by coach to St Pierre des Corps Station to catch the return TGV to Paris.
+At Paris, board the return Eurostar to St Pancras.

 NB: Exact order of itinerary may vary according to local conditions and tour manager's discretion.